minio/docs/source/kubernetes/minio-kubernetes.rst

 Volume Configuration
 --------------------

-MinIO recommends provisioning :kube-docs:`persistant volumes
+MinIO recommends provisioning :kube-docs:`Persistent Polumes
 <concepts/storage/persistent-volumes/>` (``PV``) to use as disks for each MinIO
 server in the deployment.
 For example, if the node host machine has four locally-attached NVME drives, you should create a single ``PV`` for each drive.